 - Trust your instincts above what people say

-- Don’t give yourself too openly to those who haven’t gained your full trust
+- Don’t be too open to those who haven’t gained your full trust

 - Question authority